In-House Legal Panel Review

-The question may be more around how to best optimize your relationship with your external providers.
-A quick review or refresh may be more appropriate (and far quicker) than a full panel review – if this fits with your strategy.
+The question may be more around how to best optimise your relationship with your external providers.
+A quick review or refresh may be more appropriate (and less work) than a full panel review – if this fits with your strategy.
 You may simply wish to bring the odd additional firm on board with suitable terms.
+However, if you are seeking genuine change with your outside counsel and also looking for cost savings/better value-adds, a full panel review is really the only way you will achieve this.

-With certain legal work, regular panel reviews may well be appropriate, but let’s define ‘regular’ carefully.
-In my view, with many outsourcing exercises, the focus should not be on obtaining cheaper rates but on working with providers who can offer you the most efficient and effective ways of working.
+In my view, the focus should not be on merely obtaining cheaper rates but on working with providers who can offer you the most efficient and effective ways of working.
 Let’s talk about output rather than input.

 Options: I will discuss all the possibilities available in today’s market place.
 Traditional law firms are no longer your only choice.
 Alternative legal services providers/law companies, technology providers and hiring Counsel directly are some additional options.
 Your buying power has increased dramatically, and any procurement strategy should reflect this.
 What work do you wish to outsource, how and why?
 Where appropriate, I’m in favour of GCs forming longer term, genuine partnership/collaborative arrangements with their suppliers.
 This all needs careful thought and analysis as part of your strategic thinking.